ToryThompson1015/HackJam_2025_Team_2/README.md

 ## 📣 Communication

-All team communication and announcements will happen via our [HackJam Discord](https://discord.gg/SWy2sRR6).
+All team communication and announcements will happen via our [HackJam Discord](https://discord.gg/GCjP5zWy).

 Suggested channels:
 - `#general-announcements` – All-team updates
 - `#team-xx-room` – Your private team space
 - `#help-desk` – Ask questions and get support
+A

 ---